 SO . . .
 WHAT CAN YOU BE?

 It can be difficult for young people to plan for careers if you don't really know what careers are available or if you have an unrealistic idea of what careers are like.
 The popular media, for example, often exaggerate the glamour or drama of various jobs in a way that bears little resemblance to reality.
-Students at Grayling High School have access to many resources for learning about careers.
-A few examples include:
+Students at GHS have access to many resources for learning about careers and exploring the world of work, including internet sites.
+For example, try:

 - A Timetable for Creating Your Future.
 Get a list of what you should do each of your four years in high school to help you plan your future.